 This list was inspired by one bag lifestyle and Tynan’s Gear posts.
 I strive to use items that enable me to have an a healthy, impactful life, while minimizing friction / burdens.
-Please don’t use this list to fuel consumption or as a challenge to create a curated list of minimalist styled possessions.
+I hope this list will help others find a lighter life and not fuel consumption or to be a challenge to create a curated list of minimalist styled possessions.

 Everyday Carry Items

 Timbuk2 Classic Messenger (Small) is just the right size for my day to day needs with just the right amount of organizational pockets.
 I used an almost identical bag from 2001-2017.
 It was still functional but looked pretty tired when retired.
 After a couple of years trying daypacks I am back to this bag.
 I prefer courier style bags over backpacks because they are easier to access on the go and leave my back with more ventilation.
 I appreciate the water resistant fabric and that the fabric is heavy enough to retain it’s shape, but light enough not to be a burden.